andrinmeier/solvers/README.md

 <div align="center">
   <h1>Solvers</h1>
   <img src="./solvers_logo.svg" width="200"/>
-  <p>Solvers is a collection of puzzle solvers written in Python using or-tools.</p>
+  <p>Solvers is a collection of puzzle solvers written in python using or-tools.</p>
 </div>

 > This project is still in an early alpha phase